For better or for worse, email makes it extremely easy for anyone, including brands to send us marketing messages.

 How many emails do you receive on a daily basis?
-50?
+30?
 100?
-Chances are that you scan the sender and subject line fields of your emails like a hawk before deciding on whether or not the email is worthy of your time.
+Chances are that you receive more emails than you’d like, many from brands that you don’t know.
+There you are.
+Scanning the sender and subject line fields of your emails like a hawk before deciding on whether or not the email is worthy of your time.

-But let’s face it.
-Writing marketing emails that avoid self -promotion is not easy.
+Let’s face it.
+Writing marketing emails that avoid self-promotion is not easy.
 After all, that’s the whole purpose of your business.
 Isn’t it?
-And without self- promotion, you can’t make sales.
+And without self-promotion, you can’t make sales.

 Not quite so.